fl1ger/deleg/draft-dnsop-deleg.md

 DELEG will use the SVCB IANA registry definitions in section 14.3 of {{!RFC9460}}.

+The IANA has assigned a bit in the DNSKEY flags field (see Section 7 of {{!RFC4034}} for the DELEG bit (N).
 --- back

-# Appendix A Legacy Test Results {#Testing}
+# Legacy Test Results {#Testing}

-In December 2023, Roy Arends and Shumon Huque tested the core idea that enables this approach, that legacy resolvers would simply ignore the unknown DELEG record type from authoritative servers.
-Tested both with DNSSEC and without against the most widely used DNS resolver implementations, the tests clearly supported the soundness of this method.
-The tested legacy resolvers were all able to continue to successfully resolve the test domains via traditional DNS over port 53 even in the presence of DELEG records.

-The tested legacy resolver installations included BIND, Unbound, PowerDNS, and Knot.
-In addition, the public resolver services run by Cloudflare (1.1.1.1), Google (8.8.8.8), and Packet Clearing House (9.9.9.9) were examined and provided similar results.
+In December 2023, Roy Arends and Shumon Huque tested two distinct sets of requirements that would enable the approach taken in this document.

+* legacy resolvers ignore unknown record types in the authority section of referrals.
+* legacy resolvers ignore an unknown key flag in a DNSKEY.

+Various recent implmentations were tested (BIND, Unbound, PowerDNS Recursor and Knot) in addition to various public resolver services (Cloudflare, Google, Packet Clearing House).
+All possible variations of delegations were tested, and there were no issues.
-For more details about the specific testing methodology, please see test-plan.
+Further details about the specific testing methodology, please see test-plan.

 # Acknowledgments {:unnumbered}